yukikawana/pyx2txt/README.md

 pyx2txt converts an image to unicode characters and display it on a terminal.

-Unicode characters for image rendering are carefully chosen for iOS terminal, especially for [WebSSH](https://itunes.apple.com/jp/app/webssh-pro/).
+Unicode characters for image rendering are carefully chosen for iOS terminal, especially for [WebSSH](https://itunes.apple.com/jp/app/webssh-pro/id497714887?mt=8) (since some unicode characters often used in other character-based image viewers are not working).

 ![Alt s](samples/car.png)